Freddsle/fedRBE/docs/reproduce.md

 These notebooks expect the corrected data from Steps 1 and 2. `evaluation_simulated_30runs.ipynb` requires the full generated simulated `after/runs/` files.
 Figures are written under `evaluation/plots/` and related evaluation output folders.

 ### 5. Reproduce the classification analysis comparing fedRBE-corrected to uncorrected data

-#### Prerequisites
-- You need to have the Python 3 environment set up with the required dependencies as described in the [Prerequisites and setup](#prerequisites-and-setup) section.

-#### Reproduction steps
-This part uses three Python scripts.
-Install the packages from `requirements.txt` first.

 First run the classification experiments.
 This can take several hours; the repository already contains the generated results.

 The classification experiments are split into the two different experiment types: